inteliense/klever_keys_cpp/README.md

 By using the HideString header file, the string is hidden in the binary code, thus keeping attackers from taking and using your keys.

-Use the Java command line application (.jar file) included to create a new class and header file with a matching reference file for your use with your applications.
+Use the Java application (.jar file) included to create a new class and header file with a matching reference file for your use with your applications.

 Execute the jar by executing the following command in the terminal or command prompt (Windows, Linux, and macOS):<br><br>